CNC-Buddy/R290_heatpump/README.md

 - kamstrup Multical 303 for heat energy monitoring
 - nanoCUL USB Stick 868 Mhz with CC1101 SMA antenna for Multical 303 readout with Wmbusmeters Addon

+--
+Contributions and issue reports are welcome.
+Please describe your setup (bridge mode, firmware, HA version) when reporting issues.

 -------------------------------------------------------

 The Modbus communication is the same according to the instructions, same for the device parameters and settings.